 With that book open in edit mode and “normal” view, you can simply click one of the thumbnail pages in the left-hand side panel, copy (CTRL-C) a page (1).
 Open a blank project in PowerPoint and paste (CTRL-V) the copied page into that side panel (2).
 Voila!
 You should now see the same old page in your new activity.
 It is likely the new background will be white, but you haven’t assigned colors yet.

-into the side panel of your new activity to create new pages.
+You can bring one or many pages from a PowerPoint activity into the side panel of your new activity to create new pages. |

 You can modify the page by importing your own pictures and recording narrations for the page.
 I like to use Audacity for recording; it’s straightforward to use and does a good job.
 You can download it free from CNET here.